-How to use Six Sigma
+How do I use Six Sigma?

-Six Sigma uses three methodologies—DMAIC, DMADV, and DFSS—to identify issues and opportunities for improvement, implement improvements, measure success, and effectively monitor and manage change.
-These methodologies are used to maximize and stabilize business processes.
+Six Sigma uses three methodologies–DMAIC, DMADV, and DFSS–to identify issues and opportunities for improvement, implement improvements, measure success, and effectively monitor and manage change.

 DMAIC is used for existing processes.
 It maximizes and stabilizes business processes and designs.